mxcrml/urls-to-markdown/README.md

 ## About

-This tool was developed as a practical solution for extracting Markdown content from web pages in bulk.
+This tool was developed as a practical solution for extracting and summarizing content from web pages in bulk.
 It was created with inspiration from other tools built by [Astralrank](https://astralrank.com).

 ---